Direct Factory Outlet: Homebush

+DFO Homebush is located in Homebush, about 14 km west of the Sydney central business district.
+It opened in 2002.
+As of June 2024, it has 123 tenants on 28,226 m2 of gross lettable area (GLA).
+A court case ruled against an expansion proposal in 2006, determining that factory outlet centres did not align with state and local planning policies for industrial zones.
+This decision was supported by Strathfield Council, despite having approved the original development in 2000.
+The centre underwent a major refurbishment from 2012 through 2014.

 Jindalee

 DFO Jindalee is located in the Brisbane suburb of Jindalee.
 It was constructed in 2007, and was sold by Austexx Group to Chin Yin in 2016 to be managed by Geon Property.
-It is one of two DFO centres that Vicinity Centres has no ownership in, the other being Carins.
-It underwent a major refurbishment from 2019 through 2021.
+It is one of two DFO centres that Vicinity Centres has no ownership in, the other being in Cairns.
+The centre underwent a major refurbishment from 2019 through 2021.
+The refurbishment expanded its GLA to 16,485 m2, and also included a new Reading Cinemas theatre.

 Moorabbin

 DFO Moorabbin is in Cheltenham, about 20 km south-east of the Melbourne central business district.
 Originally Fairways Leisure Market, the centre opened in 1994 on land adjacent to Moorabbin Airport.
 In 1997 the centre was purchased by the Austexx Group as the group's first DFO shopping centre.
 The centre had approximately 45 stores on 8,000 m2.
 Since opening, the centre has expanded to 24,406 m2.

 Perth

 DFO Perth is situated at Perth Airport, approximately 12 km east of the Perth central business district.
 The shopping centre opened on 3 October 2018 with 113 retail outlets and 1,500 parking bays.
 Vicinity has a 50% shareholding with the remainder owned by Perth Airport Development Group Investments.
 It has 111 tenants on 23,469 m2 of GLA.
 It opened in 2018.